leanprover-community/blog/posts/abelian-categories.md

 The existence of enough injectives in Grothendieck abelian categories is an important tool in homological algebra.
-In particular, this applies to categories of abelian sheaves over a Grothendieck site, and in the future, it shall be used in order to construct right derived functors and to study cohomology theories.
+In particular, this applies to categories of abelian sheaves over a Grothendieck site, and in the future, it shall be used in order to construct right derived functors and study cohomology theories.

 This result is also one of the key ingredients in the proof of the